-Back pain can be one of the most debilitating conditions an individual can encounter; there are very few daily activities that do not involve some kind of movement or even bracing of your back.
+Chronic back pain can be one of the most debilitating conditions an individual can encounter; there are very few daily activities that do not involve some kind of movement or even bracing of your back.

-Living with Chronic Back Pain can leave you feeling frustrated, incapable and, at times, downright depressed.
+Living with Chronic Back Pain can leave you feeling frustrated, incapable, and at times, downright depressed.

 The situation can look particularly bleak if you are unable to find any relief for your pain from more traditional medicines and techniques.

-This article will give you all of the relevant information you might need to know about cannabis and back pain to help you make an informed choice about trying it for yourself.
+This article will give you all of the relevant information you might need to know about medical cannabis and back pain to help you make an informed choice about trying it for yourself.

 Experts estimate that around 80% of Americans will suffer from back pain at some point during their lifetime and, according to the Global Burden of Disease, low back pain is the leading cause of disability in the world.

 It is also thought Americans spend upwards of $50 billion every year on treating back pain!
 Some of that money going to medical marijuana in select states.

 Obviously, back pain is a huge issue that people are willing and, in some cases forced, to try multiple methods to find a cure for.